-What to see in St Lucia
+Things to do in St Lucia

 The pristine beaches and emerald waters of St Lucia draw in hordes of visitors every year.
 The island has earned the title of world's leading honeymoon destination no fewer than eight times, and with good reason.